Nextto1/simple-weather-api-wrapper/README.md

     </pre>

 <h2>Testing the API</h2>
-    <p>You can use tools like Postman or curl to test the API endpoints.
+    <p>First option:You can use tools like Postman or curl to test the API endpoints.
 Simply replace the city parameter in the URL to get the weather data for different locations.</p>
+    <p>Second option:Start the server then navigate into your browser.Type "Localhost:5000" into the address bar.The interface will display for you to enter the particular city that you want it's weather update.</p>

  <h2>Contributing</h2>
     <p>If you wish to contribute to this project, feel free to fork the repository and submit a pull request.
 All contributions are welcome!</p>